Orinks/space-colony-defense/cli/knowledge.md

 - SRAL.dll is required for the wrapper to function properly
 - The direct `sral` module is preferred over the wrapper when available
 - Always include error handling for SRAL operations as they may fail
-- SRAL is used in both text mode and Pygame mode, with fallbacks to other TTS engines
+- SRAL is used for accessibility with fallbacks to other TTS engines
-- In Pygame mode, users can toggle using the running screen reader via the options menu
+- In the options menu, users can toggle using the running screen reader
 - By default, SRAL uses the running screen reader (engines_exclude=0)
 - To switch to SAPI direct speech, use `engines_exclude` with all engines except SAPI
 - The "Toggle Speech Mode" option switches between running screen reader and SAPI direct speech